 Skin with normal turgor snaps rapidly back to its normal position.
 Skin with poor turgor takes time to return to its normal position.

 Lack of skin turgor occurs with moderate to severe fluid loss.
-Mild dehydration is when fluid loss of 5% of the body weight.
+Mild dehydration is when fluid loss equals 5% of body weight.
 Moderate dehydration is 10% loss and severe dehydration is 15% or more loss of body weight.

 Edema is a condition where fluid builds up in the tissues and causes swelling.
 This causes the skin to be extremely difficult to pinch up.

 - Decreased fluid intake